RomarioBispo/Orion/README.md

 # Framework to FIWARE platform
-This framework was developed as a undergraduate thesis at Federal University of Sergipe.
+This framework was developed as a undergraduate thesis at Federal University of Sergipe - UFS.

 This project is a framework to FIWARE platform.
 Your objective is to give a way to develop easier FIWARE applications using the Programming Language java.
 ## Getting Started